Ageing, Brain Health and Cognitive Impairment in Irish Prisons

 Prison populations worldwide are ageing, including in Ireland.
 Older adult prisoners experience significantly poorer health outcomes than age-matched individuals in the community, and incarceration itself is associated with accelerated biological ageing.
 Yet, most prisons are not designed to be age-friendly and are often ill equipped to address the complex health and care needs that arise as people age.

-The Global Brain Health Institute and Trinity School of Law will host a stakeholder discussion forum on ageing, brain health and cognitive impairment in Irish prisons:
+The Global Brain Health Institute and Trinity School of Law hosted a stakeholder discussion forum on ageing, brain health and cognitive impairment in Irish prisons:

 Date & Time: Wednesday, 27 May, 2026 from 9:30am-12:00pm